-Ca Na Antonia is a beautiful traditional Majorcan house settled just 50 meters from the main square of the old town of Alcudia.
-This house keeps the essence of the Majorcan style with the furniture and an historical architecture.
+Ca Na Antonia is a beautiful traditional Majorcan house located just 50 meters from the main square of the old town of Alcudia.
+This house keeps the essence of Majorcan style architecture and furniture.

-There are two bedrooms (one bedroom has a big double bed of 180 x 200 cm; the second bedroom has two beds of 90 x 200 cm) and another room with a sofa bed where can sleep two more people.
+There are two bedrooms.
+One bedroom has a big double bed (180 x 200 cm); the second bedroom has two beds of (90cm x 200 cm) and there´s another room with a sofa bed with place for two more people.